• Skip to main content

 • Key Similarities & Differences

-A lobster roll is a type of tasty sandwich that is traditionally made with chunks of lobster meat, often mixed with mayonnaise, and served on a toasted hot dog-style bun.
+A lobster roll is a tasty sandwich traditionally made with chunks of lobster meat, often mixed with mayonnaise, and served on a toasted hot dog-style bun.
 The lobster meat can be cold, chilled, or warm, and the sandwich typically includes other ingredients like celery, scallions, lemon juice, or herbs!

-It's a popular dish in New England cuisine, particularly in the states of Maine and Connecticut, where you can purchase it at seafood shacks, restaurants, and at summer festivals!
+It's a popular dish in New England cuisine, particularly in Maine and Connecticut, where you can purchase it at seafood shacks, restaurants, and summer festivals!
 Let's dive into how you can tell New England, Connecticut, and Maine lobster rolls apart!

 What Is A New England Lobster Roll?